 Epilogue in front of the curtain.

 Gallatin finally announces his resignation from the longest term of Treasury Secretary in our history.
 He is seventy years old, three scores and ten.
 Rather than play golf, he was to spend the last eighteen years of his life in three more careers.
 As a diplomat, he negotiated both our permanent northern and southern borders.
 As an academic, he founded the discipline of ethnology with the study of native Indian languages, meanwhile founding New York University.
 And as a banker, he founded a bank which has since evolved into JPMorgan Chase.
 After all, a man has to find something to keep himself busy.

 In 1789 while arguing for the establishment of a National Bank, Alexander Hamilton made one of the most famous counter-intuitive assertions of his controversial career.
 "A national debt, if it is not excessive, will be to us a national blessing".

 The very suggestion of such an idea enraged Thomas Jefferson and his Calvinist adviser, Albert Gallatin.
-James Madison, ever the political schemer, immediately recognized a new bargaining chip in his move to relocate the national capitol to Virginia.
-Political parties were promptly invented to mobilize votes on both sides, and the national bank remained a divisive issue for half a century afterwards.
-Neither a borrower nor a lender be; how could anyone, then or now, say debt was a blessing?
+James Madison, ever the political schemer, immediately recognized a new bargaining chip in his move to relocate the national capital to Virginia.
+Political parties were promptly invented to mobilize votes on both sides, and the national bank remained a divisive issue for half a century afterward.
+Neither a borrower nor a lender is; how could anyone, then or now, say the debt was a blessing?

 It will take more than the present crisis to provide credibility for ideas as wild as substituting equity-based currency for the present debt-based one.
 Unless someone devises a better-sounding scheme, it seems more likely that financial Jacobins will propose sacrificing the unwelcome intruder.
 Derivatives, whatever that means, started this mess.
 Maybe we should make them illegal.